Apostille Pro USA

 Check or money order payable to "Florida Department of State."

-• • $20 per document if certified by a Florida Clerk of Court
+• • $20 per document if notarized by a Florida notary

 • • (No cash/credit by mail)